Mixed integer linear optimization formulations for learning optimal binary classification trees: MILO Formulations

 \subsubsection{FlowOCT}

-Here we present the connectivity constraints of the imbalanced tree formulation of~\cite{aghaei2021} with modifications for notation purposes.
+Here we present the connectivity constraints of the imbalanced tree formulation of~\citet{aghaei2021} with modifications for notation purposes.
 For every datapoint $i \in I$ and every directed edge $(u,v) \in A$, variable $z_{uv}^i$ denotes the flow of type $i$ on edge $(u,v)$.
 Since we have $\ell(v) = r(v) = \emptyset$ for $v \in L$, for every datapoint $i \in I$ and every vertex $v \in L$ we set variables $z_{v,\ell(v)}^i$ and $z_{v,r(v)}^i$ to zero.
-Furthermore, we do not employ auxiliary vertex $s$ in the tree structure.
-For every datapoint $i \in I$ and every vertex $v \in V$, we also employ $s^i_v$ instead of flow variable $z_{vt}^i$ in formulation $\flowoct$ to denote the terminal vertex of a datapoint.
-Figure~\ref{fig:flowoctfigure} illustrates directed graph $D_2$ and the corresponding flow variables of formulation $\flowoct$.
+Furthermore, we do not employ the auxiliary vertex $r$, used in the original paper, in our formulation of $\flowoct$.
+For every datapoint $i \in I$ and every vertex $v \in V$, we also employ decision variable $s^i_v$ instead of flow variable $z_{vt}^i$ in formulation $\flowoct$ to denote the terminal vertex, $v$, of datapoint $i$.
+Figure~\ref{fig:flowoctfigure} illustrates directed graph $G^t_2$ and the corresponding flow variables of formulation $\flowoct$.

-Here, constraints~\eqref{sina1} imply that for every datapoint $i \in I$ at most one unit of flow of type $i$ can emanate from vertex 1.
-As we do not employ source vertex $s$, these constraints are equivalent to one unit of flow for every datapoint $i \in I$ emanates from source vertex $s$.
+Here, constraints~\eqref{sina1} imply that for every datapoint $i \in I$ at most one unit of flow of type $i$ can emanate from vertex 1; a $\leq$ is present to allow for datapoints with no feasible flows.
+As we do not employ source vertex $r$, these constraints are equivalent to one unit of flow for every datapoint $i \in I$ emanates from vertex $r$.
 Constraints~\eqref{sina2} imply flow conservation for any datapoint $i \in I$ at any vertex $v \in V \setminus \{1\}$.
 Constraints~\eqref{sina3} imply that if a flow of type $i \in I$ is directed towards the left (right) child of a vertex, then the vertex is branched on a feature $f \in F$ with $x^i_f = 0$ ($x^i_f=1$).

-$\flowoct$ augments a graph $G_h$ into input decision tree $D_h$ by appending a directed edge from source node $s$ to the root vertex and directed edges from every vertex $v \in V$ to sink vertex $t$; this creates a directed acyclic graph.
-From there well establish network flow theory is used to find connected feasible paths through the tree for a datapoint.
+The original formulation of $\flowoct$ augments directed graph $G_h$, which has multiple sinks, into a directed acyclic single sink graph $G^t_h$ by appending a directed edge from source node $s$ to the root vertex and directed edges from every vertex $v \in V$ to sink vertex $t$.
+From there well established network flow theory is used to find connected feasible paths through the tree for a datapoint.
 Branching is done through flow variables $z$.
 Successful classification of a datapoint is defined by a connected $s,t$ path through the tree.
-Further, we define the polytope of $\flowoct$ formulation as follows.
+We define the polytope of $\flowoct$ formulation as,

 \begin{remark} The following constraints are implied in $\flowoctP$.

 \end{remark}